The History of This Website

 Such a stack is shown next:

 The rings will be ground to remove any burs.
 The bowl created from this set-up is shown in the following image.
-The color rings are thus a type of sheet insert.
+The color rings are thus a type of insert.

 The creation of these sheet glass rings is a pain in the neck, and a bit dangerous, as the drill sometimes catches on the piece and rotates it, so it become like a very sharp rotating knife.
 I always have cut-resistant gloves on when I work with this set-up.